Welcome we're so glad you've found us!

 We are a group of people from all walks of life who believe that Jesus Christ is good news for everyone - today and for always.
-God has done so much for us that we want to thank Him every day, and on Sundays we get together to worship Him and fellowship.
+God has done so much for us that we want to thank Him every day, and on Sundays we meet to worship Him and enjoy being a family together.

 The Good News: this section explores some questions about how God is relevant to real life.